qt/qtbase/cmake/README.md

 to build Qt 6, see https://doc.qt.io/qt-6/build-sources.html and https://wiki.qt.io/Building_Qt_6_from_Git

+# Contributing

+See qtbase/cmake/CODESTYLE.md for the code style you should follow when contributing to Qt's cmake files.

 # CMake Versions

 * You need CMake 3.16.0 or later for most platforms (due to new AUTOMOC json feature).